 Functional Information

 User will select the store, category and sub-category from combo.
+(It will be automatically selected if Item is selected from Lookup screen.)

 User will select the item from lookup, after selection pf the item, its details will be populated in text fields of code and description.